 My Philosophy is a Positive Learning Environment

 The environment I create in my classroom is vital to achieving my goals as an educator.
 Good classroom management is crucial.
 When students are chatting in my lecture, using something as simple as physical proximity or movement throughout the aisle can make a big difference.
 I have found using a clear outline written on the board helps students organize notes and clear up administrative questions that can slow the pace of a class.
 For my students, I aim to create an entertaining lecture.
 Humour, appropriate lesson breaks between sections of heavy content, and music can help to engage the participants in my course and remind students that even the driest of statistical processes can be fun.
-During an early morning class, when students were feeling particularly sluggish, I found playing a few seconds of highlights from Tchaikovsky's 1812 overture usually got their attention and helped to refocus their energies on the task at hand...smiles also ensued.
-I encourage participation by leveraging my students' sweet teeth, tossing candies to those who participate in lectures by asking or answering questions.
-Using available technologies, like video conferencing and clickers, has also been a great way for me to engage learners and foster an up-to-date, real-world based course.
-I currently teach graduate statistics courses in a face-to-face format, but these are also streamed online in real-time for students who are enrolled remotely.
-I deliver my office hours through Adobe Connect (a virtual meeting environment) and in person.
-The challenge has been that while this is very convenient for students who cannot come onto campus (usually about half the enrollees), it significantly limits the amount of board space I have to work out the theories I am teaching.
-As a result, my board notes have become more concise, and streamlined, which is good for students, no matter in which format they are accessing the course.
-Using technology is motivating for me, and for the learners and keeps my lectures cutting-edge.
+Using available technologies, like video conferencing and clickers, has also been a great way for me and for the learners and keeps my lectures cutting-edge.
 Enthusiasm is also integral to my teaching.
 I bring not only my enthusiasm for statistics, but also for teaching to the lecture theatre, online, tutorials, meetings with small groups, and in one-to-one conferences.
-In formal course evaluations, many students have mentioned the positive effect that my enthusiasm has had on their learning.
 I endeavour to be positive in all my dealings professionally, regardless of external circumstances.
 I think that building a rapport with both my students and colleagues helps to foster a supportive learning environment for everyone.

-To augment what you have read here, you can check my Teaching Dossier where you will find more anecdotes about the proceedings in my classroom, observation reports completed as part of my Certificate in University Teaching, summaries of Formal Course Evaluations completed by students and several letters from Senior Faculty Members at the University of Waterloo which specifically target my role as a teacher.
+To augment what you have read here, you can check my Teaching Dossier where you will find more anecdotes about the proceedings in my classroom, observation reports completed as part of my Certificate in University Teaching, summaries of Formal Course Evaluations completed by students and several letters from Senior Faculty Members at the University of Waterloo which specifically target my role as an instructor.